mrichter0/chem-classifier/README.md

 # chem-classifier

-This repository is a **design plan and experiment scaffold**, not a finished chemistry classifier.
-The current goal is to design a **chemical database / classifier for rapid intent screening** by representing flagged chemicals in structural graph form.

 ## Purpose
+Build **chemical classifier for rapid conversation screening** by representing and compiling all scheduled chemicals in structural graph form.

 The core idea is to support fast chemistry safety checks by scanning user context against a structure-based red-flag list.